house9/dont-bail-on-rails-env-config/post.md

 **Security Best Practices:** Using environment variables aligns with the Twelve-Factor App methodology, promoting code and configuration separation.

 **Ease of Rotation:** Changing secrets, like API keys, is often simpler with environment variables than with the `credentials.yml.enc` file.
+No need to commit changes and re-deploy your code, changes can be deployed at will.

 **External Configuration Management:** Some organizations with configuration management tools prefer environment variables as they fit into existing processes.